 In Germany, affordable housing continues to be a political topic receiving a high level of attention.
-In particular, further statutory limitation on the rent for new lease agreements might be introduced by another German Tenancy Law Amendment Act for which, however, only a Ministerial Draft exists.
-Such limit shall apply to any newly agreed rent at a maximum of ten per cent above the relevant locally prevailing comparative rent level (ortsübliche Vergleichsmiete); it shall, however, neither apply to commercial lease agreements nor to lease agreements relating to new or modernised buildings.
-The Ministerial Draft intends to authorize the German federal state governments to implement such limitation (and thus a limitation would be at the discretion of each federal state).
-In the event any such proposal will be implemented this could affect the ability of the Group to freely agree on rental fees in new lease agreements to the extent described.
+This topic and further regulatory implementations could further affect the ability of the Group to freely agree on rental fees in new lease agreements to the extent described.
 Tightened rent restrictions might impair the ability of the GCP Group to increase rents, which in turn could adversely affect the business, net assets, cash flows, financial condition and results of operations of the GCP Group.